 Whips are not permitted in any form during the dressage phase.

 At all levels, protective headwear with a cover should be worn.
 Competitors should also wear a sweater or shirt — ideally with long sleeves — white, buff or fawn breeches, plain black or topped boots or black leather gaiters with matching boots and a body protector.

-Body protectors must be British Equestrian Trade Association (BETA) approved, labelled as Level 3 and manufatured in 2000 or after.
+Body protectors must be British Equestrian Trade Association (BETA) approved, labelled as Level 3 and manufactured in 2000 or after.

-Inflatable or air jackets are optional, but if used must be worn over a body protector.
+Inflatable or air jackets are optional, but if used must be worn over a body protector for the cross-country.

 At Advanced, CCI and CIC 4*, 3* and 2* and Intermediate Championships competitors must wear protective headwear in black or dark blue.
 Competitors should also wear a black, dark blue or red coat with a stock, white, buff or fawn breeches, plain black or topped boots or black leather gaiters with matching boots.
 Alternatively competitors may wear their uniform with protective headwear.